There are 3 steps to performing simulations with LEAP.

 cd simulation_folder

-# Copy the appropriate input file
+# Copy the input file to the simulation folder

 # Run the initialization with 4 cores

-mpiexec -n 4 /path/to/leap/install/folder/examples/bin/cdifs_lid_driven_cavity -i input
+mpiexec -n 4 /path/to/leap/install/folder/examples/cdifs/lid_driven_cavity -i input

 # Run LEAP to integrate solution forward in time